Skip to main content

 Add Notifications Frontend

-yarn workspace app add @backstage/plugin-notifications
+yarn --cwd packages/app add @backstage/plugin-notifications

 import { NotificationsSidebarItem } from '@backstage/plugin-notifications';